CompNet/Tibert/README.md

 **Note that this is an early release.
 Don't hesitate to report bugs/possible improvements!
 There are surely many.**

-# tibert
+# Tibert

-`tibert` is a transformers-compatible reproduction from the paper [End-to-end Neural Coreference Resolution](https://aclanthology.org/D17-1018/) with several modifications.
+`Tibert` is a transformers-compatible reproduction from the paper [End-to-end Neural Coreference Resolution](https://aclanthology.org/D17-1018/) with several modifications.
 Among these:

 - Usage of BERT (or any BERT variant) as an encoder as in [BERT for Coreference Resolution: Baselines and Analysis](https://aclanthology.org/D19-1588/)
 - batch size can be greater than 1